In This Article

 Side Effects of Meth

-This a list of side effects that can occur shortly after taking methamphetamine:
+This is a list of side effects that can occur shortly after taking methamphetamine:

 - Increased alertness and physical activity